Bluffton IT Support Guide

 Let’s say your IT company has a (generously low) rate of $60 per hour.
 You may go three months without a major issue only to have a ransomware attack happen in month four.
 After three days with two techs onsite, you’re looking at a bill for $2,880 – before any restoration or new technology costs are factored in, not to mention any costs from downtime.

-This is not cost-efficient, it’s not at all predictable, and it actually incentivizes providers to do shoddy work, since they’re only paid when things break.
+This is not at all predictable, it’s not cost-efficient, and it actually incentivizes providers to do subpar work, since vendors are only paid when things break.

 What is your business like?

-Aside from the model of IT support, there are a variety of other factors that will impact cost.
+Aside from the model of IT support, there are a host of other factors that will impact cost.
 Most of these are related to the context of the business itself.

 This includes considerations like: